AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Data shipping/Send logs to an SIEM system/Ship data to Splunk by using the Splunk add-on for Log Service.md

 -   Obtain an AccessKey pair that is used to access Log Service.

     You can use the AccessKey pair of a RAM user to access a Log Service project.
-For more information, see [AccessKey pair](/intl.en-US/Developer Guide/API Reference/AccessKey pair.md) or [Configure AccessKey pairs for RAM users to access source and destination Logstores](/intl.en-US/Data Transformation/Configure access authorization/Configure AccessKey pairs for RAM users to access source and destination Logstores.md).
+For more information, see [AccessKey pair](/intl.en-US/Developer Guide/API Reference/AccessKey pair.md) or [Configure an AccessKey pair for a RAM user to access a source Logstore and a destination Logstore](/intl.en-US/Data Transformation/Authorize Log Service/Configure an AccessKey pair for a RAM user to access a source Logstore and a destination
+         Logstore.md).

     You can use the permission assistant feature to grant permissions to a RAM user.
-For more information, see [Configure the permission assistant feature](/intl.en-US/Developer Guide/Access control RAM/Configure the permission assistant feature.md).
+For more information, see [Use the permission assistant to grant permissions](/intl.en-US/Developer Guide/Access control RAM/Use the permission assistant to grant permissions.md).
 The following example shows the common permission policy configured for a RAM user.

     **Note:** <Project name\> specifies the name of the target project in Log Service. <Logstore name\> specifies the name of the target Logstore.
 Replace the values based on your business scenarios.
 You can use the wildcard character \(\*\) to specify multiple projects and Logstores.